 The P20 Pro is something of a coup from Huawei.
-After banging on about AI for six months, this phone’s camera proves it’s not all marketing talk.
+After banging on about AI for six months, this phone's camera proves it's not all marketing talk after all.
 It results in the best handheld ultra low light photos you can get from a phone.

 Samsung offers a sharper screen, better brand cred and more power.
 However, we actually appreciate the Huawei P20 Pro's slightly better battery life and improved camera flexibility more most of the time.

-It's a top-end phone with a price to match, yet has everything needed in a world-class handset, including a very capable camera, plenty of power, great battery life and an impressive build.
+It's a top-end phone with a price to match (although it's dropped a fair bit now), yet has everything needed in a world-class handset, including a very capable camera, plenty of power, great battery life and an impressive build.

 To find out how the Huawei P20 Pro fared one month into use, watch the our verdict above.